fenago/puppet-course/quickstart/md/Lab_9.md

 It\'s very common for certain values in config files to be **computed** from other values, such as the amount of physical memory on the node.
-We saw an example of this in [Lab 5],
-[*Variables, expressions, and facts*], where we computed a config value based on the value of `$facts['memory']['system']['total_bytes']`.
+We saw an example of this in Lab 5, where we computed a config value based on the value of `$facts['memory']['system']['total_bytes']`.